SvenPeldszus/GRaViTY-SecDFD-Mapping/README.md

 A detailed description how to use the tool will be added soon.

-A short description is contained in Section IV.
-Implementaion of the paper: [preprint](http://rgse.uni-koblenz.de/web/pages/people/peldszus/publications/PTS+19-MODELS-SecureData-FlowComplianceChecksBetweenModelsAndCodeBasedOnAutomatedMappings.pdf)
+A short description is contained in Section IV. - Implementation - of the paper: [preprint](http://rgse.uni-koblenz.de/web/pages/people/peldszus/publications/PTS+19-MODELS-SecureData-FlowComplianceChecksBetweenModelsAndCodeBasedOnAutomatedMappings.pdf)

 ## Installation